TeunHuijben/ALPaCA/README.md

 # Introduction
-The Analytical PSF Calculator (ALPaCA), uses an anaytical model to compute the light intensity on every camera pixel.
+The Analytical PSF Calculator (ALPaCA), uses an analytical model to compute the light intensity on every camera pixel.
 The image below shows a schematic overview of the process of calculating the PSF of a dipole emitter next to a spherical nanoparticle.

 <div align="center">
     <img src="images/overview_PSF_model.jpg" width="75%"/>
 </div>

 *The process is composed of 6 steps: **a** calculation of the EM-fields in the water medium for a standard dipole, fixed in orientation and positioned on top of an NP, in terms of spherical waves, **b** rotation and interpolation of the fields to obtain the desired dipole position/orientation, **c** decomposition of the fields into plane waves, **d** refraction of the plane waves in the water-glass interface, **e** projection of the fields into the far-field, and **f** focusing the fields onto the camera.
 Schematics are not to scale.*

 Our analytical PSF model can be employed in a fitting procedure to study the surface distribution of single-stranded DNA on spherical dielectric and metallic NPs in 3D, as visually explained in the figure below.
 See our [paper](https://arxiv.org/abs/2306.08148) for more details.